neimadVN/open-ai-message-bullmq/README.md

 - **Race Condition Prevention** - Carefully manages concurrent jobs to prevent data loss.
 - **Automatic New Message Detection** - Detects and processes new messages that arrived during processing.
 - **Optimized for Scalability** - Works well in environments with multiple workers.
+- **Function Calling Support** - Handles OpenAI's function calling capability with a simple interface.
+- **Framework Integration** - Includes adapters for NestJS to easily integrate with your existing applications.

 ### How It Works